 * A physician referral* Self-referral

-* Be between the ages of 6 and 12* Have formally been diagnosed with ADHD
+* Be between the ages of 6 and 12* Have a formal diagnosis of ADHD

-View the Behavior Group therapy schedule, including location information.
+View the group therapy schedule, including location information.

 3333 Burnet Avenue, Cincinnati, Ohio 45229-3026 | 1-513-636-4200 | 1-800-344-2462 | TTY:1-513-636-4900